mattjnewberry/mattjnewberry.github.io/_posts/2020-7-31-static-hosting.md

 title: Route53, S3, Cloudfront, Github Pages and the Struggles of Hosting
 ---

-In this project blog I'll be exploring how to utilize AWS Free tier and Github Pages to create a fast, maintainable website using Route53, \*~~Cloudfront~~, ~~AWS Certificate Manager~~, Github Pages and Jekyll.
+In this project blog I'll be exploring how to utilize AWS Free tier and Github to create a fast, maintainable website using Route53, \*~~Cloudfront~~, ~~AWS Certificate Manager~~, Github Pages and Jekyll.